mebusy/notes/dev_notes/k8s-local.md

 - create cluster
     - extraPortMappings allow the local host to make requests to the Ingress controller over ports 80/443
     - node-labels only allow the ingress controller to run on a specific node(s) matching the label selector
+    - before creating a cluster, please check your proxy setting
     ```bash
     cat <<EOF | kind create cluster --name wslk8s  --config=-
     kind: Cluster